 - She has been posthumously awarded four Grammy Award for Best Historical Album for recordings: Lady Day: The Complete Billie Holiday, The Complete Billie Holiday, Billie Holiday – The Complete Decca Recordings, and Billie Holiday – Giants of Jazz.

 - In 1987, she posthumously received the Grammy Lifetime Achievement Award.

 - After her death, she was inducted into a number of halls of fame, including the National Rhythm & Blues Hall of Fame; the Grammy Hall of Fame, the Rock and Roll Hall of Fame (in 2000), the National Women’s Hall of Fame (in 2011), and the Nesuhi Ertegun Jazz Hall of Fame (in 2004).

 - The Grammy Hall of Fame has been of enormous praise for Billie Holiday recordings, including “My Man” (1937), Lady in Satin (1958), and “God Bless the Child” (1941).

-- To honor her immense contribution to jazz music and music in general, a statue of Billie Holiday went up in Baltimore in 1985.
+- To honor her immense contribution to jazz music and music in general, a statue of Billie Holiday was erected in Baltimore, Maryland, in 1985.

-- Billie Holiday’s critically acclaimed song “Strange Fruit” (derived from an anti-lynching poem) got mentioned in the list of Songs of the Century by the National Endowment for the Arts.
+- Billie Holiday’s critically acclaimed song “Strange Fruit” (derived from an anti-lynching poem) got mentioned on the list of Songs of the Century by the National Endowment for the Arts.

-- According to VH1, Billie Holiday ranks as the sixth greatest artist in the list of 100 Greatest Women in Rock n’ Roll.
+- According to VH1, Billie Holiday ranks as the sixth greatest artist on the list of 100 Greatest Women in Rock n’ Roll.